HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/controlling_access/managing_users_groups/h_usrgrps_remove_member.md

 4. Click **OK** to save your changes, or **Cancel** to exit without saving your changes.

+    !!!note
-    **Note:** You can also use XMLAccess to remove multiple members from one group at one time.
+        You can also use XMLAccess to remove multiple members from one group at one time.
 Contact your administrator for information about using XMLAccess to remove multiple users.